jamiemcstay/Let-s-play-dice/README.md

 1. Clicked on the settings tab.
 2. Select the pages menu.
-3. Choose main for the source dropdown menu.
+3. Choose main from the source dropdown menu.
 4. Leave dropdown menu /root as default option.
 5. Click Save.